Imago

 ADVERTISEMENT

-Former LIV Golf administrator joined the LPGA following a new deal with PIF
+A former LIV Golf administrator joined the LPGA

-Just days ago, the LPGA tour announced that it will be hosting a co-sanctioned $4-million event with the PIF.
-It’s the Aramco Championship, which is scheduled to unfold in April of 2026.
-While years ago the PGA tour backed off from such a proposal and the Saudi-backed LIV Golf was launched, the LPGA did not let go of such an opportunity under the leadership of their newly appointed commissioner, Craig Kessler.
+While a few years ago the PGA Tour backed off from such a proposal and the Saudi-backed LIV Golf was launched, the LPGA did not let go of such an opportunity under the leadership of its newly appointed commissioner, Craig Kessler.
 But alongside that, the LPGA has taken another step forward, adding a LIV Golf member to a crucial position on its team.

 On November 10, 2025, the official X handle of the LPGA Tour posted, “We’re thrilled to announce Monica Fee as the new Chief Sales and Partnerships Officer 🙌.
 Fee will oversee the LPGA’s global sales and partnership strategy, driving revenue through official marketing partnerships, tournament title sponsorships, and other commercial assets.”